bramvanwersch/Machine_mining/README.md

-# Machine_mining
+# Machine mining
-This is a game where you order around your miners.
-It is a work in proress, and someday this might be something that is worth your time
+This is a game were you order around your miners in order to get deeper...
+Discovering what lies below and helping your company progress.
+Still under development, feel free to download and play with it but honestly in the current state it is not worth your time yet.